-December 31, 2017 Investigation and remediation reserve Portion of total related to MGP investigation and remediation

 Exelon \$ 466 \$ 315

-Generation 117
+Generation 117 -

 ComEd 285 283

-PECO · 30 28
+PECO '30 28

 BGE 5 4

-PHI 29
+PHI 29 -

-Рерсо 27
+Рерсо 27 -

-DPL 1
+DPL 1 -

 ACE 1

 Cotter Corporation (Exelon and Generation).
-The EPA has advised Cotter Corporation (Cotter), a former ComEd subsidiary, that it is potentially liable in connection with radiological contamination at a site known as the West Lake Landfill in Missouri.
+The EPA has advised Cotter Corporation (Cotter), a former ComEd subsidiary, that it is potentially liable in connection wilh radiological contamination at a site known as the West Lake Landfill in Missouri.
 In 2000, ComEd sold Cotter to an unaffiliated third-party.
 As part of the sale, ComEd agreed to indemnify Cotter for any liability arising in connection with the West Lake Landfill.
 In connection with Exelon's 2001 corporate restructuring, this responsibility to indemnify Cotter was transferred to Generation.
 On May 29, 2008, the EPA issued a Record of Decision (ROD) approving a landfill cover remediation approach.
 By letter dated January 11, 2010, the EPA requested that the PRPs perform a supplemental feasibility study for a remediation alternative that would involve complete excavation of the radiological contamination.
 On September 30, 2011, the PRPs submitted the supplemental feasibility study to the EPA for review.
 Since June 2012, the EPA has requested that the PRPs perform a series of additional analyses and groundwater and soil sampling as part of the supplemental feasibility study.
 This further analysis was focused on a partial excavation remedial option.
-The PRPs provided the draft discussed below.
+The PRPs provided lhe draft final Remedial Investigation and Feasibility Study (RI/FS) to the EPA in January 2018, which formed the basis for EPA's proposed remedy selection, as further discussed below.
 There are currently three PRPs participating in the West Lake Landfill remediation proceeding.
 Investigation by Generation has identified a number of other parties who also may be PRPs and could be liable to contribute to the final remedy.
 Further investigation is ongoing.

 On September 27, 2018 the EPA issued its ROD Amendment for the selection of the final remedy for the West Lake Landfill Superfund site.
-The ROD modifies the EPA's previously proposed plan for partial excavation of the radiological materials by reducing the depths of the excavation.
+The ROD modifies the EPA's previously proposed plan for partial excavation oMhe radiological materials by reducing the depths of the excavation.
 The ROD also allows for variation in depths of excavation depending on radiological concentrations.
 The EPA estimates that the ROD will result in a reduction of both radiological and non-radiological waste excavated, with corresponding reductions in the cost and schedule for the remedy.
 The next step is the negotiation of a Consent Agreement by the EPA with the PRPs to implement the ROD, a process that is expected to be completed in the first quarter of 2020.
-The estimated cost of the remedy, taking into account the current EPA technical requirements and the total costs expected to be incurred by the PRPs in fully executing the remedy, is approximately \$280 million , including cost escalation on an undiscounted basis, which would be allocated among the final group of PRPs.
+The estimated cost of the remedy, taking into account the current EPA technical requirements and the total costs expected to be incurred by the PRPs in fully executing the remedy, is approximately \$280 million, including cost escalation on an undiscounted basis, which would be allocated among the final group of PRPs.
 Generation has determined that a loss associated with the EPA's partial excavation and enhanced landfill cover remedy is probable and has recorded a liability included in the table above, that reflects management's best estimate of Cotter's allocable share of the ultimate cost for the entire remediation effort.
-Given the joint and several nature of this liability, the magnitude of Generation's utimate liability will depend on the actual costs incurred to implement the required remediation remedy as well as on the nature and terms of any cost-sharing arrangements with the final group of PRPs.
+Given the joint and several nature of this liability, the magnitude of Generation's ultimate liability will depend on the actual costs incurred to implement the required remediation remedy as well as on the nature and terms of any cost-sharing arrangements with the final group of PRPs.
 Therefore, it is reasonably possible that the ultimate cost and Generation's associated allocable share could differ significantly once these uncertainties are resolved, which could have a material impact on Exelon's and Generation's future financial statements.